Remote Jobs in Europe: Earn Money while Traveling

 With this type of freelance job, you’ll be able to work for companies that develop courses for their employees.
 But you can also work on your own courses and sell them online.

 3. Freelance Travel Planner

 Europe Language Jobs often features freelance travel planner positions in its ads.
-This is a traveler’s dream job.
+This is a traveller’s dream job.
 You get to explore different places and develop guides for people who want to follow your footsteps.

 4. Travel Blogger

 It’s not easy to become a travel blogger who gets paid.
 First, you have to invest in your trips and become influential in the online community.
 You want an impressive website with frequent posts and a huge following on social media.

 With time, local businesses from all around Europe will start contacting you for collaboration.
 These may be airlines, hotels, restaurants, and spa centres that will have you for free in return for promotion.
 Of course; you’ll need to contact businesses, too.
 You’ll offer a chance for collaboration and you’ll work on building connections.